gonoph/ddexec_example/README.md

 * exploiting a vulnerability in a program.
 * the ability to download your own code to a secure space.
 * to run that code in a secure space.
-* if you can pipe the download directly into the script - then you don't even need write access to the file system.
+* piping the payload directly to the script, then no need to write any files.
 * implementing the offset and memory handling code in another language, or with rest API calls - would mean you don't even need a shell.
 * a payload could then attempt to exploit more weaknesses and elevate more privileges.